-Students cite social and emotional learning as the primary area in which they need more from CPS (according to a Chicago Public Schools district-wide student survey).
-Ryan Banks Academy recognizes that many of the events that a society considers traumatic and disturbing, many of our students endure on a regular basis.
-This reality, compounded by the fact that most social workers serve multiple schools and are only able to reach the neediest students, means that many students who need regular, preventative counseling go without and their academics often suffer greatly as a result.
+According to a Chicago Public Schools district-wide survey, students cite social and emotional learning as the primary area in which they need more support from CPS.
+Ryan Banks Academy recognizes that many events society considers traumatic and disturbing are endured by many of our students on a regular basis.
+This reality, compounded by the fact that most social workers serve multiple schools and are only able to reach a small number of students, means that many students who need regular, preventative counseling go without and their academics often suffer greatly as a result.

-- Our experiential learning focus will include annual expeditions, ongoing team building, and student involvement with the creation of a challenge course
+- Our experiential learning focus will include annual expeditions, ongoing team building and student involvement with the creation of a challenge course

-- At the foundation of Ryan Banks Academy is the Valor Compass, an empirically proven and competency-based human development model that serves as a metaphor for growth for all members of the RBA community.
+- At the foundation of Ryan Banks Academy is the Valor Compass, an empirically-proven and competency-based human development model that serves as a metaphor for growth for all members of the RBA community.

 Although our long term vision is for our students to board with us seven days a week, their families will still be an important part of their lives.
 Ryan Banks Academy believes that parents and teachers are co-educators and co-collaborators in the effort to equip our students with the tools needed to succeed in the future.
 Through its personalized and results-oriented focus, Ryan Banks Academy aims to help parents partake in, nurture, and celebrate the success of their children.
 Listed below are the key components of our parental engagement strategy as well as examples of how we will actualize our philosophy:

-Awareness: Parents will be regularly notified of student performance, so that parental input can consistently shape student achievement.
+- Awareness: Parents will be regularly notified of student performance, so that parental input can consistently shape student achievement.
 Ryan Banks Academy will host regular family dinners where parents and guardians can review interim assessment results as a community and enjoy dinner with their families.

-Engagement: Parents will be afforded as many opportunities as possible to engage in and celebrate their child’s academic achievement.
+- Engagement: Parents will be afforded as many opportunities as possible to engage in and celebrate their child’s academic achievement.

-Parent-focused programming: These programs will vary based on the needs of current family members, and will include parenting classes, financial literacy classes, and career counseling.
+- Parent-focused programming: These programs will vary based on the needs of current family members, and will include parenting classes, financial literacy classes, and career counseling.